riverwm/river/README.md

 ## Licensing

-river is released under the GNU General Public License version 3, or (at your option) any later version.
+River is released under the GNU General Public License v3.0 only.

 The protocols in the `protocol` directory are released under various licenses by various parties.
 You should refer to the copyright block of each protocol for